chinmaya10000/infra-automation-eks/README.md

-# CI/CD Pipelines for EKS, Docker, and ArgoCD GitOps
+# Jenkins Pipeline for EKS, Terraform & ArgoCD Deployment

-This repository contains Jenkins pipeline scripts for a complete CI/CD workflow using AWS EKS, Docker, ECR, and ArgoCD with GitOps.
+This repository contains a Jenkins pipeline script that automates the provisioning of an EKS cluster with Terraform and deploys an application using ArgoCD.
+The pipeline includes validation steps to ensure your cluster and deployment are healthy and cleans up resources at the end.
 The workflow is split into two parts:

 - **CI Pipeline**: Builds and pushes Docker images, and updates a GitOps repository with the new image tag.